abhiwand/atk/doc/source/ad_inst_ia1.rst

 The script can be run multiple times but there is a danger that configuring the database multiple times can wipe out a users data frames and graphs.

-Command line arguments can also be supplied for every single prompt.
+Command line arguments can also be supplied for every prompt.
-If a command line argument is given no prompt will be presented.
+If a command line argument is given, no prompt will be presented.
-To get a list of all the command line arguments for the configuration script run the same command with --help::
+To get a list of all the command line arguments for the configuration script, run the same command with --help::

     $ sudo ./config --help